-Traditionally, consumers looking to make an investment would seek the advice of a financial advisor who, based on their client’s wishes and attitude to risk, would decide on what and how much to invest and manage those investments on their client’s behalf as they saw fit.
-If recommendations turned sour there would be a right of redress if the customer ought to have been better protected from risks that the advisor failed to highlight or if the investments chosen by the advisor were unsuitable.
+Traditionally, consumers looking to make an investment would seek the advice of a financial adviser who, based on their client’s wishes and attitude to risk, would decide on what and how much to invest and manage those investments on their client’s behalf as they saw fit.
+If recommendations turned sour there would be a right of redress if the customer ought to have been better protected from risks that the adviser failed to highlight or if the investments chosen by the adviser were unsuitable.

 Making your own choices

 Nowadays, individuals are much more aware of their choices and the investment market has responded to the doors this has opened for them.
 The market is booming with platforms offering new and exciting ways for investors to bypass the middle man and make purchases or invest in funds directly.
 It is estimated that £116 billion has already been pumped into the investment market through these D-2-C (direct to customer) platforms.

 Many firms advertise lists of “going up” funds or publish the investments that have been made by so called “savvy” investors allowing consumers to copy their choices.

 Whilst this sounds like the stuff of Wall Street, understandable only by experienced brokers and knowledgeable investors, they are often aimed at individuals who no longer want to incur the additional costs of seeking independent financial advice.

 These B-2-C platforms brand themselves as offering execution only services with a view to protecting themselves from claims brought by out of pocket investors.
 However, is it possible that these lists and adverts constitute a “recommendation” or “advice” giving rise to a duty of care to the investor?

 Do you have a claim?